gbeckers/Darr/docs/tutorialarray.rst

 Note that in creating the vaiable '*a*' above, the array data is **not** read into RAM.
 It can potentially be very large and remains on disk.
-It will only be read into RAM as a NumPy array after indexing *a*.
+It will only be read into RAM as a NumPy array after indexing '*a*'.

 .. code:: python